Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Spray Both Sides of the Door

-This product is unique in that the curved design of the holders allow you to flip the door over so you can spray both sides without leaving marks in the paint.
-The curved holders are precisely angled to barely make contact with the outer corner part of the door edge.
+This product is unique in that the curved design of the holders allows you to flip the door over so you can spray both sides without leaving marks in the paint.
+The curved holders are angled for minimal contact with the outer corner part of the door edge.

-You can use this spray rack to spray only one side of your cabinet doors too, wait for that side to dry, and spray the other side the following day, but to take full advantage of what this product is designed for, which is to spray both sides at a time, you'll want to use the matching drying racks, or buy packs of painters pyramids and store painted doors across the floor if you have space.
+To take full advantage of what this product is designed for (which is to spray both sides at a time) you'll want to use the matching drying racks, or buy packs of painter's pyramids and store painted doors across the floor if you have space.

 Using the Spray Rack